whitesnowtiger/budgety/README.md

 ![layout](./budgety_layout.png)

-As shown on the diagram, there are 3 controllers(UI, BudgetController for calculation, AppController for controlling UI and BudgetController)
+As shown on the diagram, objects were made in 3 different controllers depending on its functionality.
+  - UI Controller :  What's shown on the Web browser
+  - Budget Controller: calculation (addition, subtraction, percentages of expenses etc
+  - AppController : This controller calls Budget and UI controllers to control the whole app.